beetbox/beets/docs/plugins/acousticbrainz.rst

 AcousticBrainz Plugin
 =====================

-The ``acoustricbrainz`` plugin gets acoustic-analysis information from the `AcousticBrainz`_ project.
+The ``acousticbrainz`` plugin gets acoustic-analysis information from the `AcousticBrainz`_ project.
 The spirit is similar to the :doc:`/plugins/echonest`.